jsc329/bntools/README.md

 # bntools
-Code for package that helps with analyzing data using birdnet
+Code for package that helps with analyzing data using when using birdnet